hundredrabbits/thebook/north_pacific_logbook.md

 We've been lighting candles at night, to keep the inside of the cabin lit while not disturbing whoever is asleep.
 We've gone through most of our collection, but still have 1 long one, which we'll use up tonight, and 3 little ones that only last 3 hours each.
 We need more candles aboard.
 The lighting is soothing, pleasant, and uses no power.
 Devine found a clever way to set up the tall ones, in a way that they stay upright.
 They sit on a plate on the gimballed stove, secured by two pot holders.

 ##### 2000
 Devine prepared all meals today, with lunch consisting of one-pot pasta, cooked in very little water with all of the ingredients mixed in (chilies, TVP, olive oil, garlic).
-The water and flavor is absorbed by the noodles, there is no waste and it's very, very good, especially if topped by shredded nori.
-Dinner was a *stir-fried rice dish with kimchi* (see recipes), soft tofu and corn.
-We finished the last of the chocolate cake too.
+The water and flavor is absorbed by the pasta, there is no waste and it's very, very good, especially if topped by shredded [nori](#nori).
+Dinner was a [stir-fried rice dish with kimchi](#kimchirice), soft tofu and corn.
+We finished the last of the [chocolate cake](#chococake) too.

 Today was very quiet, with Devine doing a lot of writing and reading, and me drawing, keeping watch outside and sleeping.
 I was very sleepy today, so sleepy I nearly fell asleep while steering from the companionway stairs.
 I took 2 naps, on top of the 5 hours I get per night.
 I think the reason I may be tired is because we've been shifting hours around, delaying the time our night watches start as the night is coming earlier and earlier as we go east.
 Days of calm also mess up our sleeping schedule, as we don't adhere to strict rules, we sleep whenever.
 My body demands a steady sleeping schedule to function, something that is hard to come by on a passage.
 We're looking forward to sleeping a full night together in the same bunk, it's been too long, I crave both rest and companionship.